 NHS Wales covers health expenditures, including medicines, through seven Local Health Boards (LHBs) and three local NHS Trusts based on geography.
 The UK Parliament in Westminster sets the NHS Wales funding level annually.

 Established in 2002, the All Wales Medicines Strategy Group (AWMSG) advises the Welsh Assembly Government (WAG) on medicines management and prescribing.
-It originally focused on high-cost treatments only , filling the gap between launch and publication of NICE guidance.
+It originally focused on high-cost treatments only (i.e. those costing above £2000 per patient per annum), filling the gap between launch and publication of NICE guidance.
 It has since expanded its remit, and now has capacity to conduct 32 appraisals a year.

 Important Points to Keep in Mind

 AWMSG was designed to help “fill the gaps” around NICE decisions, and where NICE will review a medicine, a separate AWMSG review is unlikely unless a long delay in the NICE process is foreseen.
 It initially requires sponsors of a technology which may meet their criteria for a full submission, to provide more information so AWMSG can decide whether an appraisal is necessary.
-The AWMSG has neither the resources or remit of NICE (England) or SMC (Scotland), and has only recently had capacity to undertake a maximum of 32 appraisals a year.
+The AWMSG has neither the resources or remit of NICE (England) or the Scottish Medicines Consortium (SMC) and has only recently increased capacity to undertake up to 32 appraisals a year.

 Implications for Industry